sharetribe/flex-docs/src/docs/concepts-api-sdk/rate-limiting/index.md

 published: true
 ---

-Starting in XX-XX-2023, Marketplace API and Integration API will feature new rate limits in dev and demo environments.
+Starting in January 2023, Marketplace API and Integration API will feature new rate limits in dev and demo environments.
 In addition, Integration API will feature new concurrency limits in dev and demo environments and, eventually, in production environments.

 <extrainfo title="What are rate limits and concurrency limits?">

-**Rate limit** means a limit on the number of requests from your marketplace that the API can process within a time span, e.g. in one minute.
+**Rate limit** means a limit on the number of requests that the API can process within a time span, e.g. in one minute.

-**Concurrency limit** means a limit on the number of simultaneous requests from your marketplace that the API can process at any given moment.
+**Concurrency limit** means a limit on the number of simultaneous requests that the API can process at any given moment.

 </extrainfo>

 The rate limits are different for queries (fetching data) and commands (modifying data).
 Queries are rate limited at 1 request per second (60 requests per minute) on average.
 Commands are rate limited at 1 request per 2 seconds (30 requests per minute) on average.
+The rate limit applies per client IP address.
 You can find more information on Flex rate limits in the [API reference](TODO).

 It is good to note that **production environments are currently not rate limited**.
 Still, as you build your Flex marketplace implementation to